Tennant Creek: The arts

+The Artists of the Barkly collective is supported by Barkly Regional Arts.
+It represents more than 50 Aboriginal artists living in five remote communities across the region: Tennant Creek, Wutunugurra (Epenarra), Owairtilla (Canteen Creek), and Kulumindini (Elliott), and Mungkarta (McLaren Creek).

+Initiated by the Warumungu community of Tennant Creek in 1995, the Nyinkka Nyunyu Art and Culture Centre was opened in 2003.
+It is a purpose-built centre, which houses displays covering five topics: bush tucker and resources, Country, language, history, and Punttu (family).
+It is run by the Julalikari Council Aboriginal Corporation.

 Sport and recreation

-There are a number of sports and recreation clubs in Tennant Creek for locals some are Tennant Creek Bowling Club, Tennant Creek Golf Club, Tennant Creek Gun Club, Tennant Creek Soccer Club, Tennant Creek Swimming Pool and Tennant Creek Speedway Club at the Tennant Creek Speedway.
+There are a number of sports and recreation clubs in Tennant Creek for locals some are Tennant Creek Bowling Club, Tennant Creek Golf Club, Tennant Creek Gun Club, Tennant Creek Soccer Club, Tennant Creek Swimming Pool.

+Tennant Creek Speedway (19°37′28″S 134°11′56″E) just north of the town, on the Kaczinsky Road, hosted important motorcycle speedway events, including qualifying rounds of the Speedway World Championship (starting in 1985).

 Four Tennant Creek based clubs play in the regional Barkly Australian Football League Australian rules football competition.